-Since they exist in this theological framework, they view communion as a necessary component in the life of the church like many other evangelical denominations do.
+Since they exist in this theological framework, they view communion as a necessary component in the life of the church, as many other evangelical denominations do.
 They also tend to view communion as entirely symbolic.

-Although non-denominational churches typically hold these beliefs about the Lord’s Supper in common, the actual practice of communion varies from church to church.
+Although non-denominational churches typically share these beliefs about the Lord’s Supper, the actual practice of communion varies from church to church.
 Some churches have communion every week, while others only have it once a month.